flashbots/suave-specs/specs/rigil/README.md

 ---
 title: Rigil Testnet
 description: Rigil is the first testnet for SUAVE.
-It is an experimental sandbox and foundation for building MEV applications in a decentralized and private manner.
+It is a sandbox and foundation for building MEV applications in a decentralized and private manner, focused on developers.
 ---

 <!-- omit from toc -->